Basic usage

 "-Djava.library.path=/usr/lib/...".

-See this build.gradle file for a complete example.
+See this Gradle build file for a typical example.

 Use an IDE